Alpha-Blend-Interactive/docs/docs/cck/components/Combat System.md

 ##### Reference ID

 ##### Health
-+ **Health Base Amount:** This is the default Health each player starts with at the begining of a Game or Round.
++ **Health Base Amount:** This is the default Health each player starts with at the beginning of a Game or Round.
 + **Health Max Amount:** This is the Maximum amount of Health a player can have at any given time.

 ##### Health Regeneration